links-field/cubepress/docs/guide/simstatus.md

 * When SIMs are **shipped**, by default they are set to be in **pre-activated period/state**.

-* SIMs that come with a complementary **Test Package**, (100KB or other volume settings depending on the terms of the service contract), could use the test package service during pre-activated period.
+* SIMs that come with a complementary **Test Package**, (100KB or other volume, depending on the terms of the service contract), could use the test package service during pre-activated period.

-* Pre-activation period is typically set to be **0~6** months (depending on the terms of the service contract and it could be extended).
+* Pre-activation period is typically set to be **0~6** months (depending on the terms of the service contract and it could be extended in some cases).

 * At the **expiry** of the pre-activation period, or after the test package quota is **used up**, **whichever occurs earlier**, SIMs will automatically go into **"activated(active)"** state, when the **billing starts**.